qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 Both the Pulses objects and the PulseShape object have useful plot functions and several different various helper methods.

-To organize pulses into sequences, Qibolab provides the :class:`qibolab.sequence.PulseSequence` object.
+To organize pulses into sequences, Qibolab provides the :class:`qibolab.PulseSequence` object.
 Here's an example of how you can create and manipulate a pulse sequence:

 .. testcode:: python